LisaHackett97/MS1-Dog-Daycare/README.md

 * Allows user to go to contact form.

 #### Contact form
 * Allows user to get contact, with options for why they are getting in contact.
-Submit button will bing user back to home page.
+Submit button will bring user back to home page.
 Name/email/phone number are required.

 #### Iframes:
 * google map to business location.
 Map used is my local town/beach.
 It is only visible on large screens.